Content Reveal: No heading was specified

 Who I am

-I am an assistant professor in the Philosophy Department at the University of Nevada, Reno, where I am also a member of the Ecology, Evolution, and Conservation Biology (EECB) and Integrative Neuroscience Programs.
-Before arriving at Nevada, I received my Ph.D. from Duke University working with Robert Brandon and Alex Rosenberg.
-Previously, I did postdoctoral work at Dalhousie University working with W. Ford Doolittle, winner of the 2014 Herzberg Medal.
+I am an assistant professor in the Philosophy Department at the University of Nevada, Reno, where I am also a member of the Ecology, Evolution, and Conservation Biology (EECB) Program, the Integrative Neuroscience Program, and the Core Humanities Department.
+Before arriving at Nevada, did postdoctoral work at Dalhousie University with W. Ford Doolittle.
+Prior to that, I received my Ph.D. from Duke University working with Robert Brandon and Alex Rosenberg.
 I have presented my work in dozens of universities around the world, organized several research workshops, and published articles in philosophy, biology, and interdisciplinary journals.
 My work largely focuses on what we can know about life in the Universe, the origins of life on Earth and elsewhere, and the many philosophical issues raised by the multidisciplinary science of astrobiology.

 Where I'm From